dantincu/dantincu.github.io/npm-workspaces/setup-typescript-monorepo/notes.md

 > import { isEven } from "@monorepo/utils";
 > ```
 > ## Add an External npm Package to a Local Package
-> In this case, don’t run an `npm install` command inside the package folder; that would add the dependency to the local `package.json` file and consequently generate a locale `node_modules` folder.
+> In this case, don't run an `npm install` command inside the package folder; that would add the dependency to the local `package.json` file and consequently generate a locale `node_modules` folder.
 This violates the core idea that a monorepo has only one `node_modules`.
 >
-> Let’s assume you want to add [moment](https://www.npmjs.com/package/moment) to the `@monorepo/ui` package.
+> Let's assume you want to add [moment](https://www.npmjs.com/package/moment) to the `@monorepo/ui` package.
 Run the following `npm install` command in the root folder of your monorepo:
 > ```
 > npm install moment --workspace ./packages/ui
 > ```
-> This installs `moment` in the monorepo’s `node_modules` folder and adds the following section to the local `packages.json` inside `./packages/ui`:
+> This installs `moment` in the monorepo's `node_modules` folder and adds the following section to the local `packages.json` inside `./packages/ui`:
 > ```json
 > "dependencies": {
 >   // ...